DingXiaoH/RepMLP/README.md

 Compared to convolutional layers, fully-connected (FC) layers are better at modeling the long-range dependencies but worse at capturing the local patterns, hence usually less favored for image recognition.
 In this paper, we propose a methodology, Locality Injection, to incorporate local priors into an FC layer via merging the trained parameters of a parallel conv kernel into the FC kernel.
 Locality Injection can be viewed as a novel Structural Re-parameterization method since it equivalently converts the structures via transforming the parameters.
 Based on that, we propose a multi-layer-perceptron (MLP) block named RepMLP Block, which uses three FC layers to extract features, and a novel architecture named RepMLPNet.
 The hierarchical design distinguishes RepMLPNet from the other concurrently proposed vision MLPs.
 As it produces feature maps of different levels, it qualifies as a backbone model for downstream tasks like semantic segmentation.
 Our results reveal that 1) Locality Injection is a general methodology for MLP models; 2) RepMLPNet has favorable accuracy-efficiency trade-off compared to the other MLPs; 3) RepMLPNet is the first MLP that seamlessly transfer to Cityscapes semantic segmentation.

+# TODO

+Release more model weights (in several days, I think)

+Training code (based on the code of Swin and DeiT)

 # FAQs